Toreon Office | Grotehondstraat 44 1/1 - 2018 Antwerpen | +32 3 369 33 96

 This workshop is intended to give the participant an understanding of techniques employed by hackers, bug bounty penetration testers in the real world when attacking applications that communicate over the web using HTTP(S).
 Via theory and hands‑on hacking exercises, you will get a peek into the more practical side of cyber security.
 Without being too overwhelming on the bits-and-bytes-front, it serves as a true eye‑opener for anyone involved in software development, both technical and non‑technical.

-• An “interactive presentation” variant of this workshop is more of an awareness session which does not require the participants to install any tooling.
-Practical examples will be shown on-screen with ample opportunity for audience interaction.
+The workshop is delivered as an awareness session which does not require the participants to install any tooling.
+Practical examples will be shown on‑screen with ample opportunity for audience interaction.

 Target Audience